Chinese Lunar New Year in London 2026 Free

 Chinese New Year, also known as Spring Festival, is a huge festival among Chinese communities in London and across the world.

 Now run by the The London Chinatown Chinese Association (LCCA), the CNY London celebrations began as a small community event in Chinatown more than 20 years ago; the festivities have now become the largest of their kind outside Asia, attracting hundreds of thousands of people to the capital each year.
-The Lunar New Year 2025 promises an exciting programme of events for all people of all ages to enjoy.
+The Lunar New Year 2026 promises an exciting programme of events for all people of all ages to enjoy.

-What is the route for the Chinese New Year parade in London 2025?
+What is the route for the Chinese New Year parade in London 2026?

-Naturally, the parade is much busier to watch near the tube stations, so its best to move away from Charing Cross or Leicester Square to beat the crowds.
+Naturally, the parade is much busier to watch near the Tube stations, so it's best to move away from Charing Cross or Leicester Square to beat the crowds.

 What do you wear to the Chinese New Year parade?

 Don't forget, the Lunar New Year falls on some of the coldest months here in the UK, so if you are planning on attending the parade, wrap up warm!
 Be sure to wear plenty of layers including a heavy winter jacket, a scarf, a hat and even gloves.
-During January/February, there is a high chance of rain in the UK, so if you have waterproof garments or an umbrella at your disposal, don't hesitate to bring them!
+During January and February, there is a high chance of rain in the UK, so if you have waterproof garments or an umbrella at your disposal, don't hesitate to bring them!

-If you've attended any Lunar New Year celebrations in the past, you'll know that red is the colour of choice!
+If you've attended any Lunar New Year celebrations in the past, you'll know that red is the colour of choice.
 Representing good fortune, luck, vitality, celebration and prosperity in Chinese culture, red is worn to boost luck and ward off evil spirits.
 Wearing red is encouraged, so for those looking to take part in the celebrations, be sure to bring something nice and vivid!

 Can't visit during Chinese New Year in London?
 Worry not!
 Chinatown is a hive of bustling activity all year around, so don't miss out on visiting throughout the year.